edwardstone1337/Todoist/README.md

 ## Features

 - **Simple Form Interface**: Only task name is required; priority defaults to P4 (Default) and can be changed.
 Priority labels include descriptive suffixes for clarity: "Priority 1 (Highest)" and "Priority 4 (Default)"
+- **Project Field with Visual Prefix**: Project input displays a fixed "#" prefix to guide users—they type only the project name (spelling and capitalisation matter)
 - **One-Click Generation**: Single "Generate" button creates both the URL and QR code simultaneously
 - **URL Generation**: Creates properly formatted Todoist Quick Add URLs
 - **QR Code Generation**: Automatically generates QR codes from the created URLs using goQR API